Raruto/leaflet-pointable/README.md

 # leaflet-pointable.js
-A Leaflet plugin that allows that allows to interact with semi-transparent tiled overlays
+A Leaflet plugin that allows to interact with semi-transparent tiled overlays

 _For a working example see [demo](https://raruto.github.io/examples/leaflet-pointable/leaflet-pointable.html)_